janboddez/addon-for-activitypub/README.md

 All features can be switched on or off separately.
 Some may also require, for now, the IndieBlocks plugin.

-Considering “post type templates,” for which there would not be a separate setting.
-Either the template file exists—and is used—or not.
+This plugin also adds “post type templates.”
+There’s no separate setting for them.

+Either one or more template files exist—or not.

+Template files go in `wp-content/themes/your-child-theme/activitypub/content-{$post->post_type}.php`.